samaea/virtual-assistant-workshop/README.md

        ![Virtual Assistant Template Solution](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-vs-template-solution.png)

   1. Before we can make use of and the Bot deployment script, we will need to know LUIS' authoring key in order to integrate it into the  script to automatically provision the required LUIS Apps.
 We need to note this key down for the later steps.
-Open Microsoft Edge and **navigate to https://www.luis.ai**.
+Open Microsoft Edge and **navigate to https://www.luis.ai**. **If you are stuck on the "Loading" page** for more than 10 seconds, **refresh the page by clicking on F5**

       ```diff
       + Why do we do this?